arman-keshavarz123/file-recovery-/README.md

-# NYUFile - FAT32 File Recovery Tool
+# FAT32 File Recovery Tool

 A command-line utility for analyzing and recovering files from FAT32 file systems.
-This tool is designed for educational purposes as part of an NYU Operating Systems lab assignment.

 ## Features